shadeed/a11ymatters/_posts/2016-10-01-beginner-guide-to-web-accessibility.markdown

 - Write semantic HTML markup and use the appropriate elements depending on the content you have.

-- Enhance with CSS by establishing a look and feel for the website.
+- Enhance with CSS to establish a look and feel for the website.

 - Use JavaScript as an enhancement for the functionality.